 As a first step in what will be a multi-stage process, the Agency recently issued a Request for Qualifications from visionary teams for the redevelopment of the Steam Plant.
 The Agency received four submissions to the RFQ, which closed June 11.
 The RFQ and submissions can be found below:

-On June 27, the River Guides (advisory committee for the Riverfront Urban Renewal District) will review the RFQ submissions at their June 27 meeting and make a recommendation to the Agency Director (City Manager) on next steps for the redevelopment process.
+On June 27, the River Guides (advisory committee for the Riverfront Urban Renewal District) reviewed the RFQ submissions.
+The River Guides will make a recommendation to the Agency Director (City Manager) on next steps for the redevelopment process.

 Later this summer, we anticipate that we will have one or more full proposals for the repurposing and reimagining of the Steam Plant.
 We look forward to bringing these proposals to the community for feedback through a robust public engagement process.
 More information on these public outreach opportunities will be posted as it becomes available.